 review_site/bin/gerrit.sh start review_site/bin/gerrit.sh stop review_site/bin/gerrit.sh restart

-(Optional) Link the gerrit.sh script into rc3.d so the daemon automatically starts and stops with the operating system:
+(Optional) Configure the daemon to automatically start and stop with the operating system.

 sudo ln -snf `pwd`/review_site/bin/gerrit.sh /etc/init.d/gerrit sudo ln -snf /etc/init.d/gerrit /etc/rc3.d/S90gerrit